Motori Minarelli

-Minarelli is an Italian motorcycle engine manufacturer.
+Motori Minarelli is an Italian motorcycle engine manufacturer.
 It is part of the Fantic Motor group.

 History

-Minarelli was founded in Bologna in 1951 as a motorcycle manufacturer.
+Motori Minarelli was founded in Bologna in 1951 as a motorcycle manufacturer.
 In 1954 it also began to build mopeds.
 Two years later Minarelli switched exclusively to 2-stroke engine manufacture and a new 2000 square metre factory was constructed for these purposes.
 It employed 20 technical staff and produced 70 engines a day.
 These were sold to companies in Italy, other parts of Europe and South America.

 In 1967 the company changed its name to Motori Minarelli and opened a new plant in Calderara di Reno.
 By the 1970s engine production had reached 250,000 units a year.
 The company also entered motorcycle racing and won a number of titles.

 In 1990 the company began a business relationship with Yamaha.
 Five years later it employed 350 people and engine production had reached 450,000 units a year.
 In 2002, following changes in the world motorcycle market, Motori Minarelli became a member of the Yamaha Group.

 In 2020 Fantic Motor acquired 100% of the shares from Yamaha.

+With Fantic ownership, motor production is also accompanied by the production of mopeds and scooters with the Issimo and Issimo City models.
+In June 2023, Yamaha Motor Europe commissioned Minarelli to produce 10,000 Yamaha Booster e-bikes, derived from the Fantic Issimo models.